 Using the Soldo web console, you can view transactions in real-time, meaning that your finance team will never be caught out.
 Admins can instantly generate virtual Soldo cards for use in online spending.

 Virtual cards can work seamlessly alongside other financial software to help manage company expenses.
-For example, the Soldo dashboard works in unison with major expense management software, such as Concur and Xero and can integrate with accounting software such as Sage.
+For example, the Soldo web console works in unison with major expense management software, such as Xero and can easily export data to accounting software such as Sage and Concur.

-With the Soldo app, lost or unreadable employee receipts are a thing of the past.
+With the Soldo mobile app, lost or unreadable employee receipts are a thing of the past.
 Employees snap photographs of receipts using a smartphone and submit directly to your finance team, who no longer need to sort through piles of expense receipts, and the employee no longer needs to carry them around.

 The move away from traditional plastic cards has been primarily down to their limitations.
 An expense report typically comes with dozens of vague receipts that must be found, sorted and categorised, wasting hours in finance team time - time that could be spent productively elsewhere.